Are Waxhead sunscreens safe for children?

 Zinc oxide can turn skin white depending upon the amount applied and the natural skin tone of the user.
 At our products’ rated SPFs and application of 2 evenly-spread milligrams per square centimeter (the FDA recommended density), our sunscreens are more or less clear, but in practice, some users can experience a white hue on the skin when using our products.

-We also offer tinted versions of our sunscreens that use iron oxide to provide a skin-colored hue.
+We also offer tinted versions of our sunscreens that use either certified organic cocoa or iron oxide to provide a skin-colored hue.
 (Iron oxide makes blood look red and is the primary tint used in mineral based cosmetics.)

 How does Waxhead Zinc Oxide provide UV protection?